Maxnilsson2/P2/readme.md

 # Shopping-list App

 This is a simple Shopping-list application built using HTML, CSS, and JavaScript.
-It allows users to create, update, and delete tasks, helping them keep track of their tasks and stay organized.
+It allows users to create, update, and delete task, helping them keep track of their tasks and stay organized.

 ![App Screenshot](/images/deskopshot.png)